OfficialPixelBrush/BetaPacketPlainTextifier/README.md

 ```

 # Running
-Running this script should be as easy as running the script.
+The script can be run as is.
 ```bash
 python3 ./BetaPacketPlainTextifier.py
 ```